cal-itp/benefits/docs/README.md

 ## Security

-Cal-ITP takes security and privacy very seriously.
+Cal-ITP takes security and privacy seriously.
 Below is an overview of how the system is designed with security in mind.

 ### Architecture

 The Benefits application is deployed to Microsoft Azure.
-Traffic is encrypted between the user and the application, as well as between the application and external integrations.
+Traffic is encrypted between the user and the application, as well as between the application and external systems.

 The network is managed by the [California Department of Technology (CDT)](https://cdt.ca.gov/), who provide a firewall and [distributed denial-of-service (DDoS)](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) protection.